-Contact Ira Bedzow, Program Director, at email@example.com for additional information on applying to the Master of Science degree or the Graduate Certificate in Medical Ethics offered through the Biomedical Ethics and Humanities Program.
+Contact John Loike, Ph.D., Interim Program Director, at firstname.lastname@example.org for additional information on applying to the Master of Science degree or an Advanced Certificate in Medical Ethics.

-Ready to apply to the M.S. or graduate certificate in medical ethics?
-To apply as a matriculated or graduate certificate student, applicants must submit:
+Ready to apply to the M.S. or the Advanced Certificate in Medical Ethics?
+To apply as a matriculated or Advanced Certificate student, applicants must submit:

-If you wish to pursue the master’s degree, you must enroll as a matriculated student.
+If you wish to pursue the master’s degree or an advanced certificate, you must enroll as a matriculated student.
 A grade point average (GPA) of 3.0 from the undergraduate institution from which the applicant received his/her degree is generally required for those beginning studies as matriculated students (those pursuing a degree).
 However, the GPA (both undergraduate and graduate) is one of several factors that are considered.
 Other factors include the applicant’s Statement of Academic Purpose, test scores, recommendations, work experience, community involvement, and school extracurricular activities.
+Financial Aid is available for M.S. students only.

-Certificate-only students and students who are interested in auditing or enrolling in classes may enroll as non-matriculated students.
-Students taking 9 credits or less (non-degree) are considered non-matriculating students.
+Students who are interested in auditing or enrolling in classes may enroll as non-matriculated students and take up to 6 credits.
 All credits taken will be applied to the degree program chosen.
 Non-matriculating students are not eligible for financial aid (federal loans).
 If a student becomes a matriculated student, all credits taken will be applied to the degree program chosen.

 Conditional Admissions Students